February 16, 2023

 That was for days.
 We can't afford that anymore.
 The investigator meetings are not that long anymore before.
 Also, at least in Europe, we even investigator investigators, study coordinators or series, we wanted to go to these investigator meetings because it provided you the chance to visit New countries or to know new places around the world and bring your families on these work trips.

 But nowadays, it's so much easier to actually have these personal trips.
 So that's one less attractive aspect to go to an investigator meetings.
 But even on top of that, we make these investigator meetings intense, boring and stressful and, and, and so dense.
-Why would we want to go to it?
+Why would we want to go

 And we can definitely see how the attendance of the invited and target attendance to the investigator meetings has decreased.
 Incredibly, the last investigator meeting that we went to were expecting 300 attendees.
 We had very little few more than 100.
 So absolutely.